rupl/chrisruppel.com/_posts/travel/2016-01-24-snorkeling-gili-air.md

 ---

-Later that night after Karin and I had eaten dinner we talked to them again in the common area, and with a smile Garle said there is nothing quite like the first dive in a coral reef.
+Later that night after Karin and I had eaten dinner we talked to them again in the common area, and with a smile Jarle said there is nothing quite like the first dive in a coral reef.
 He said no matter where you dive afterward, it'll always feel the most special.

 I haven't even had a second dive yet and I already know what he means!